LokeshKumar710/Weather-App/README.md

     [http://127.0.0.1:5500/index.html](http://127.0.0.1:5500/index.html)
     to view and interact with your Weather App project.

-You'll have your Weather App up and running seamlessly by following these steps.
-Enjoy your project!
+Following these steps, you'll have your Weather App up and running seamlessly.